Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Introduction

+Previously, graphene has been explored as a channel for ferroelectric FETs via transfer methods \cite{ahn2018carbon, dragoman2020memtransistors}.
+The integration of ferroelectrics on graphene and metal stacks with atomically sharp interfaces allows the potential for new device geometries exploiting the interfacial Rashba SOC which has been demonstrated in these systems \cite{anadon2021engineering, marchenko2012giant, cano2022rashba}.
+In fact, in Rashba systems, the ferroelectric control of spin-charge conversion at 4\,K was recently demonstrated in spin-orbit logic devices \cite{noel2020non} similar to a magneto-electrical spin-orbit logic architecture proposed by Intel \cite{manipatruni2019scalable}.
+The materials demonstrated here would be ideal candidates for spin-orbit logic given that large spin-charge conversion has been shown in graphene \cite{anadon2021engineering} and \HZO{} is a room-temperature ferroelectric.

+In addition, the electrically tunable DMI at the graphene-Co interface \cite{ajejas2018unraveling} makes it suitable for devices based on magnetic skyrmions.
+Skyrmion electronics are highly anticipated due to the topologically robust nature and low driving currents of magnetic skyrmions \cite{fert2013skyrmions}, as well as their small size which can be controlled via the DMI \cite{buttner2018theory}.
+Thus, spintronic and skyrmion-based devices offer promise for fast, power efficient, non-volatile in-memory logic operation which is imperative for the next generation of computing architectures \cite{covi2022challenges, covi2021ferroelectric}.

-Bringing these two breakthroughs together, the integration of ferroelectric thin films on graphene could further enable the use of graphene in non-volatile memories \cite{ahn2018carbon, dragoman2020memtransistors}, as well as opening up opportunities for the non-volatile control of graphene's SOC-mediating properties, amongst other applications.
-To-date, the integration of ferroelectrics on graphene is sparse, mostly focusing on spin-coated polymers \cite{zheng2010graphene} or the exfoliation of graphene onto perovskite substrates \cite{lee2013flexible} or, most recently, ferroelectric HZO thin films \cite{dragoman2018wafer}.
-For the chemical vapour deposition (CVD) of graphene, where large-scale, single-layer graphene (SLG) can be reliably deposited on various metal substrates \cite{dedkov2015graphene}, subsequent transfer of the film can lead to a deterioration in material quality \cite{kang2012graphene}, while also losing any scaling benefits and the precise control over interface properties.
-In this paper, we demonstrate the direct integration of a \HZO{} (HZO) ferroelectric thin film onto CVD-grown graphene via atomic layer deposition (ALD).
+To-date, the integration of ferroelectrics on graphene mainly focuses on spin-coated polymers \cite{zheng2010graphene} or the exfoliation of graphene onto ferroelectric substrates \cite{jie2014graphene}, either perovskites \cite{lee2013flexible} or, most recently, ferroelectric HZO thin films \cite{dragoman2018wafer}.
+For the chemical vapour deposition (CVD) of graphene, where large-scale, single-layer graphene (SLG) can be reliably deposited on various metal substrates \cite{reina2009large}, subsequent transfer of the film can lead to a deterioration in material quality \cite{kang2012graphene}, while also losing any scaling benefits and the precise control over interface properties.
+Moreover, voltage-control of magnetic anisotropy has been demonstrated at CoPt/Al:HfO2 interfaces \cite{vermeulen2019ferroelectric}, but disordered, intermixed Co-Pt interfaces may reduce the DMI strength \cite{zimmermann2018dzyaloshinskii}.
+In this paper, we demonstrate the direct integration of a \HZO{} (HZO) ferroelectric thin film onto CVD-grown graphene on Co/Pt bilayers via atomic layer deposition (ALD).
+The method can be applied without any intermixing of the Co/Pt or damage to the graphene layer, evidenced by magnetic hysteresis measurements.
 This finding opens up new possibilities for the engineering of layer stacks containing graphene, while maintaining the advantages of large (mm)-scale integration and a high material quality.